God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 In contrast to the passages in Genesis and Exodus, the Sabbath is not commanded in the New Covenant.
 More than that, New Covenant believers are freed from the Sabbath obligation, as these verses attest: Mark 2:23-28; Rom.
 14:5-6; Col. 2:16-17.

 The New Covenant brought forward most of the Ten Commandments because they were moral laws and therefore universal.
-The Sabbath, however, was a ritual.
+The Sabbath, however, was a ritual or ceremony.
 (So the Seventh day Adventists are wrong.)

 10..
 But Old Testament themes and laws are carried forward into the New Testament.